mr-pennyworth/alfred-icon-maker/README.md

 The properties are:
  - `color` (or `c`): the color of the icon.
  - `background` (or `b`): a comma-separated list of colors for the background.
- - `angle` (or `a`): andle of the background gradient in degrees: 0 for top to bottom, 90 for left to right.
+ - `angle` (or `a`): angle of the background gradient in degrees: 0 for top to bottom, 90 for left to right.
- - `radius` (or `r`): relative radius of icon corners: 0 for sharp corners, 100 to make a circlular icon.
+ - `radius` (or `r`): relative radius of icon corners: 0 for sharp corners, 100 to make a circular icon.
  - `size` (or `s`): percentage of icon size to the background size.

 The colors can be any valid CSS color keyword, or hex color code.